conradwt/zero-to-graphql-using-elixir/README.md

 - Elixir 1.18.4 or newer

-- Erlang 28.0.1 or newer
+- Erlang 28.0.2 or newer

 - Phoenix 1.7.21 or newer

 - PostgreSQL 17.5 or newer

-Note: This tutorial was updated on macOS 15.5.
+Note: This tutorial was updated on macOS 26 (Tahoe).

 ## Communication